 Recommended: With this detailed guide, you will master the BJJ mount position.
 It explains the mount control positions in depth and highlights some attacks and escapes to use to conquer your opponents.

-The back mount, called the back control, is the most dominant Brazilian jiu-jitsu and grappling position.
+The back control, also called the back mount, is the most dominant Brazilian jiu-jitsu and grappling position.

 In Brazilian jiu-jitsu, back control is a strictly enforced position that occurs when someone takes the opponent’s back.
 This is ideal when fighting a more powerful opponent because it gives you complete control with unstoppable attacks.